Why I am Misunderstood as a Blogger

 Memory is fragile furniture.

 A city can remain beautiful inside your head for twenty years.
-Then one bad season there can smash the entire thing like a cheap plastic chair.
+Then one bad season can smash the whole arrangement like a cheap plastic chair.

 So I remain here.
 Suspended.